 Viewing Hosts Details

-You can see details about the host by simply clicking on it.
-A break out of the details will appear like below.
+You can see details about the host by simply clicking on the linked value in the Target Address column or by double clicking anywhere on the row.
+A break out of the details will appear like in the image below.

 Sandfly Host Details

-Raw data about the host will have many more details in JSON format.
-You scan see this data by selecting the Raw Host Data tab.
+Raw data about the host will have many more details.
+This JSON formatted data can be viewed by clicking on the Raw Host Data tab.

 Sandfly Raw Host Data View